 AWC-SB is committed to:

-· Encouraging members to go beyond self-interest and commercial success and to “represent something larger than themselves” as a part of a larger community and world.
+- Encouraging members to go beyond self-interest and commercial success and to represent something larger than themselves as a part of a larger community and world.

-We provide access to role models and leaders in the communication fields as well as access to scholarships, current trends and related research and technologies for our members.
-AWC-SB inspires members to assume leadership roles and /or work collaboratively with others in shaping a better future for themselves and their communities.
+We provide access to role models and leaders in the communication fields as well as information about scholarship, current trends, and related research and technologies for our members.
+Our purpose is to: